 London boroughs are committed to championing the interests of children and young people, improving standards, holding schools to account and ensuring fair access to education.
-London Councils has a wide-ranging policy programme that sets out the London local government role in a reformed education system.
-You can view Being the Best: The Future of London's schools on the right hand side of this page.
+London Councils has a wide-ranging policy programme that sets out the London local government role.

 London has been facing an overall trend for an increase in demand for school places.
 This continues to grow despite a recent slowing of demand for primary places.
 A combination of rising pupil populations, spiralling building costs and lack of available land is putting increasing pressure on London boroughs to provide these places for pupils.

 London Councils has been at the forefront of the debate about how to fund the need for providing school places through a series of Do the Maths publications.

 London Councils welcomes the government’s proposal to introduce a duty for local authorities to maintain a register of home educated children as well as the duty for parents and carer to supply information to the local authority about the education children in their care are receiving.
 However, without legislative change to ensure mandatory annual monitoring visits, alongside mandatory registration, the current arrangements for elective home education will never be fully effective in ensuring that all children are protected from harm and receiving a good standard of education.